 During their marine week the school will be completing one of the following options:

-Research locations in Fiji – week 1 will be spent at the Natewa camp or at the new forest camp site for 2019.
+Research locations in Fiji – week 1 will be spent at the Natewa or Moana Camp.
 The second week will be spent at the Natewa Bay marine research station or the Dakuniba Marine Camp.

 These initial surveys have led to great excitement amongst the local mataqali, regional government and large NGO’s such as BirdLife International about the prospects for protecting these areas to attract tourists to see the unique fauna of the peninsula.
 BirdLife had already identified the Natewa forests as an Important Bird Area and had started work on getting ecotourism income to some of the mataqali, but numbers of visitors to date (other than through the Opwall programme) had been very low.
 In order to bring in good numbers of visitors, the development of a marine research centre on the peninsula would also be necessary since many visitors to the islands want to snorkel or dive.
 The building work done by Opwall has created the basis for a marine centre.